 We are often unaware of the emotional wounds and unhealed shock experiences that we carry.
 Nevertheless they have an influence on our lives.
-These unsettling and painful events we went through are stored in our body systems and repeat themselves in this life, or from one life to another.
-So again and again, we are further entangled with them as we keep on attracting what is imprinted in our energy system, our subconscious mind.
+Unsettling and painful events we went through in the past are stored in our body systems and repeat themselves in this life, or from one life to another.
+So again and again, we are further entangled with them as we keep on attracting what is imprinted in our system, our subconscious mind.

-For example, split-off soul parts due to childhood trauma have a massive influence on our behaviour as adult.
+For example, split-off soul parts due to childhood trauma have a massive influence on our thought and behaviour patterns as adults.
 The stage on which our fragmentations show up is usually the relationship with our life partner.
 We experience an emotional roller coaster, a dance on the volcano – alternating between fiery and frosty.
 But also friendships and business relationships are affected.

 More often than not the rootcauses of health problems lie in an inner separation that is connected with experiences of distress as a baby or child.
-Experiences that left serious wounds and dents in the child’s psyche, self-image and cell memory, and began to influence his thought patterns, his understanding of himself and the environment, and even his breathing pattern (therewith affecting various other body functions).
+Experiences that left serious wounds and dents in the child’s psyche, self-image and cell memory, and began to influence its biochemical circuitry, thought patterns, its understanding of self and the environment, and even its breathing pattern (therewith affecting again various other body functions).

 We have to re-member the split-off parts and bring them back on board.
 The grieving about the damaging and traumatic experiences, followed by the reintegration of the related soul parts will lead to reconciliation and inner peace.
 Anyone who merges with these long forgotten childhood fragments can feel a profound healing and relief (completion), and comes closer towards embodying their true self.

 It is fascinating that the subconscious mind of a human being knows exactly when something has been cut off and why (at what age, in this or a past life).
 Therapy that can facilitate such aha-moments, cognitive shifts and consciousness expansions is highly effective for healing the root cause of an issue and closing such timelines.